 The study analysed a sub sample of 217 autistic children participating in Pathways in ASD, a longitudinal study that started in 2005.
 They evaluated the participants’ sleep issues using the Children’s Sleep Habits Questionnaire, a survey parents completed when their children were 2 to 4 years old and again roughly three years later.
 The researchers also assessed the children’s executive functioning four times from about age 7 to 12 by using questionnaires filled out by parents and teachers.

-Sleep and severe behavioral regulation
+Sleep and severe behavioural regulation

 Up to 80% of children with ASD experience sleep disturbance and evidence suggests that poor sleep exacerbates executive functioning difficulties.